SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 Inflation of a numeraire currency is not a financial problem, not ever!
 The problem is political and class war related.
-The misunderstanding of the nature of the Wiemar hyperinflation was the cause of the false mindset that led to the austerity.
+The misunderstanding of the nature of the Weimar hyperinflation was the cause of the false mindset that led to the austerity.
 The austerity was clearly unjust to many lumpen proletariat in German, and this fueled Hitler’s rise to power.
 Aided by one of the greatest ironies which plays out even today: